 Why do we need a Tenant Assistance Policy?

-How was TAP developed?
+How was the Tenant Assistance Policy developed?

 The TAP was developed after studying similar policies in place in other municipalities and discussing options with Saanich renters, market housing organizations, and non-market housing organizations (during the fall of 2022).
 The full staff report includes more information about this process.